irinatomic/Enchanto_programming_lang/README.md

 - all lines must end with a semicolon
 - when declaring multiple things is done with a space, not a comma
 - when declaring an array, size must be given
+- all string must be one word (no spaces allowed)

 | Normal | Enchanto |
 | --- | --- |